thinkcompany/think_dev-standards/development-standards/seo.md

 ###Meta Elements

 There are several meta elements that should be implemented to aid in search engine placement.
+The values of the meta element is page-specific, so the site architecture needs to support per-page meta tags.

 ####Description

-The description meta element should contain a 150-character blurb (including spaces and separators) that may appear on the search engine results page and may aid page rank.
+The description meta element should contain a 150-character blurb (including spaces and separators) that may appear on the search engine results page and in link descriptions on social sharing sites.
+The meta description is more important for visitor click-through than page ranking.
+If no meta decription is provided on a given page, generally search engines will scan the page for the most relevant keywords based on the query, and use the surrounding copy in result pages.

 ####Keywords